-Dave Ramsey isn’t recommending you do all of these steps at the same time – rather that you do them one at a time until you complete them all.
+Dave Ramsey isn’t recommending you do all of these steps at the same time – rather, you should do them one at a time until you complete them all.

 The most important steps are step 0 and step 1 – making the decision to live within your means and then setting up your emergency fund.
 Once you have your emergency fund in place, then start working on eliminating your debt.

 Do you have to use a debt snowball?
 No, you don’t.
 The debt snowball may or may not be the most mathematically correct way to eliminate debt.
 The advantage to using it is the psychological advantage of making quick wins and seeing steady progress.
 As long as you eliminate your debt, you are staying true to the purpose of the program.

 3 -6 months living expenses.
 Once your $1,000 emergency fund is in place and you have eliminated your debt, a larger emergency fund is a great idea.
 This gives you additional wiggle room if you face a more expensive unexpected expense, or series of unexpected financial situations.